Doppler broadening: Applications and caveats

 In astronomy and plasma physics, the thermal Doppler broadening is one of the explanations for the broadening of spectral lines, and as such gives an indication for the temperature of observed material.
 Other causes of velocity distributions may exist, though, for example, due to turbulent motion.
 For a fully developed turbulence, the resulting line profile is generally very difficult to distinguish from the thermal one.

 Another cause could be a large range of macroscopic velocities resulting, e.g., from the receding and approaching portions of a rapidly spinning accretion disk.
 Finally, there are many other factors that can also broaden the lines.
 For example, a sufficiently high particle number density may lead to significant Stark broadening.

 Doppler broadening can also be used to determine the velocity distribution of a gas given its absorption spectrum.
 In particular, this has been used to determine the velocity distribution of interstellar gas clouds.

-Doppler broadening, the physical phenomenon driving the fuel temperature coefficient of reactivity also been used as a design consideration in high-temperature nuclear reactors.
-In principle, as the reactor fuel heats up, the neutron absorption spectrum will broaden due to the relative thermal motion of the fuel nuclei with respect to the neutrons.
-Given the shape of the neutron absorption spectrum, this has the result of reducing neutron absorption cross section, reducing the likelihood of absorption and fission.
-The end result is that reactors designed to take advantage of Doppler broadening will decrease their reactivity as temperature increases, creating a passive safety measure.
-This tends to be more relevant to gas-cooled reactors, as other mechanisms are dominant in water cooled reactors.
+Doppler broadening is used as a design feature in nuclear reactors.
+The nuclear fission reaction is sustained by neutrons causing fission in fissile nuclei.
+Doppler broadening results in a flatter neutron energy spectrum, which reduces the likelihood of a neutron causing fission.
+As reactor fuel heats up, Doppler broadening flattens the neutron spectrum and decreases the chance of fission or neutron absorption in the fuel.
+This creates a negative fuel temperature coefficient of reactivity that brings down the reaction rate as the reactor heats up.
+Fast-neutron reactors use Doppler broadening (alongside thermal expansion of the fuel) to ensure passive safety of the reactor.
+It also smooths small perturbations in reactivity, making the reactor easier to control.

 Saturated absorption spectroscopy, also known as Doppler-free spectroscopy, can be used to find the true frequency of an atomic transition without cooling a sample down to temperatures at which the Doppler broadening is negligible.